Urbietorbi/ApplicationProject/README.md

 Passes the "username" and "testname" to database "users" and returns a unique user "id".
 Gets all the questions and answers from table "questions" based on the "testname" chosen and stores in an array "questions".
 At the moment questions are not randomized, but the answer options are.
 Correct answer always has index 2 (questions[2]), question has index 1 (questions[1]), which correspond to "questions" table entries "answer1" (column index 4) and "question" (column index 3).
 If user picks an answer with an index 2, "score" is incremented by 1.
 On submit, answer index is passed to "users" table (row selected using "id") columns (q1, q2, q3...) corresponding to "questions" table column "questionid" (column index 4) selecting row by "id" using GET method to sendData.php.
-Once all the questions are answered, "score" and answered question counter "total" is passed to table "users" usinng GET method to sendFinal.php as well the final page final.php, adding "username".
+Once all the questions are answered, "score" and answered question counter "total" is passed to table "users" using GET method to sendFinal.php as well the final page final.php, adding "username".

 Page three(final.php).